juharris/code-reviewer/README.md

 # Actions:
 # * add_tags (list of strings): Tags (AKA labels) to add to the pull request.
 # * comment (string): A comment to post on the PR or a line in a diff depending on how the rule matches.
 If `diff_pattern` is set, then the comment will be on lines that match `diff_pattern`.
+# * new_title (string): A new title to set on the pull request.
+Use "{TITLE}" as a placeholder for the current title.
 # * require (string): The ID of someone to require.
 # * vote (int): The vote to give if the rule matches.